Towphy/AccountCreator/README.md

 # What You Can Do With This:

 You can add this do almost everything.
-You can set it so it saves points, a company name, email, etc.
+You can set it so saves the users points, a company name, email, etc.